larryaasen/dive/README.md

 # Dive

-Dive is a video recording and streaming platform built on top of Dart and Flutter with native extensions on macOS.
+Dive is a video recording and streaming toolkit built on top of Dart and Flutter with native extensions on macOS.

+It is a group of Flutter packages that are used to build Flutter media apps.

-In the future it will be supported on multiple platforms.
+In the future support for multiple platforms will be added.

 ## Introduction